 ... related to Agriculture

 The BNA Act (section 95) gives concurrent power to provinces and the federal government over agriculture, with the federal government paramount in case of a conflict, but production control for conservation purposes is likely provincial authority.
 The scope of section 95 is historically contested and there are several cases of federal and provincial law being deemed unconstitutional under section 95 (see Hedley, 2017 for some history, including when the federal government has intruded on provincial powers without objection because the provinces couldn't afford an intervention).
-The contestation revolves around the extent to which section 95 applies to matters beyond the farm of an agricultural nature.
+The contestation revolves around the extent to which section 95 applies to matters beyond the farm of an agricultural nature, including food.
 This has sometimes resulted in legislation being redrafted using sections 91 or 92 as the constitutional foundation (see Buckingham, 2014a).
 Setting prices would appear to be under federal trade and commerce authority if natural resource goods (food might be so viewed) are significantly traded beyond provincial borders.
 But the view that emerged from earlier National Farm Products Agency cases is that the federal government can intervene in apparently provincial affairs, even if a good is primarily provincially traded, when there is a national interest in regulating external trade (Bray, 1980), which there would be the case of a national demand – supply coordination system.
 However, at this stage, there is no obvious way to determine how the courts might decide such matters.

 ... related to Health